-- 1 the financial statements and notes, set out on pages 5 to 62, are in accordance with the Corporations Act 2001, including: - (a) giving a true and fair view of the financial position of the Company as at 30 June 2023 and of its performance for the year ended on that date; and - (b) complying with the Australian Accounting Standards and Corporations Regulations; and in the Directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- 1. the financial statements and notes, set out on pages 5 to 61, are in accordance with the Corporations Act 2001, including: - (a) giving a true and fair view of the financial position of the Company as at 30 June 2024 and of its performance for the year ended on that date; and - (b) complying with the Australian Accounting Standards and Corporations Regulations; and - 2. in the Directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and - 3. the information disclosed in the consolidated entity disclosure statement is true and correct.